lubenard/ft_linux/Readme.md

 ```

 we can now create env variable to easily remember those path

-/!\ If you do the installation is more than one time, or reboot your computer, you will have to re set those variables /!\
+/!\ If you do the installation is more than one time, or reboot your computer, you will have to set those variables
+again /!\

 ```
 export boot="/mnt/boot"